NURSING, HEALTH SCIENCES AND ALLIED HEALTH RESEARCH GRANT

 ISHLT issues at least one annually in an amount of up to $12,000.
 The funding period is for one year.

 If you have any questions about the application process, please contact Phyllis Glenn at 972-490-9495 or firstname.lastname@example.org.

-The purpose of this award is to encourage qualified nurses, social scientists and other health care professionals to conduct research related to the areas of end-stage heart and lung disease and transplantation.
-This award is designated for non-physician allied health professionals.
+The purpose of this award is to encourage qualified allied health professionals to conduct research related to the areas of end-stage heart and lung disease and transplantation.

-- The PI must be a non-physician member of the ISHLT and the Council on Nursing, Health Science, and Allied Health.
+- The PI must be a current member of the ISHLT and the Council on Nursing, Health Science, and Allied Health.

 - The PI must have at least a bachelor's degree.

 - The PI may be a new or established researcher.

-- The PI must have either direct clinical or research experience in nursing and/or social sciences.
+- The PI must have either direct clinical or research experience in the allied health professions named above.

 - The grant may be for new or ongoing research.